semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

 # Rule board

 The Rule Board is a visual representation of the rules that Semgrep App uses to scan code.
-Rules can be organized into rulesets.
-Rulesets are rules related through programming language, OWASP category, framework, and so on.
+Rules can be organized in rulesets.
+Rulesets are rules related through a programming language, OWASP category, or framework.

 Rules and rulesets are displayed as **cards**.
 Group cards by dragging and dropping cards into the columns.
 Columns represent the actions undertaken in response to findings from that rule or ruleset.